Wqrld/magister-calendar2/README.md

 Make sure that all requirements are present on your system.

 ### 1. Enable the Google Calendar API
 Before being able to use Magister Calendar, you'll have to enable the Google Calendar API through the Google Developer Console.
-[This tutorial](https://github.com/lesander/magister-calendar/blob/master/ENABLEAPI.md) I wrote will help you get through the maze of Google's Developer Console.
+[This tutorial](https://github.com/Wqrld/magister-calendar2/blob/master/ENABLEAPI.md) I wrote will help you get through the maze of Google's Developer Console.

 ### 2. Download Magister Calendar

-You can download the latest release [here](https://github.com/lesander/magister-calendar/releases), or do a `git clone https://github.com/lesander/magister-calendar.git`.
+You can download the latest release by doing a `git clone https://github.com/lesander/magister-calendar.git`.
 Extract the project in a folder and put the earlier downloaded `client_secret.json` in the same directory.
 Your working directory should look somewhat like this:
 ```
 ├── assets/